birds« Previous Entries

 The vocation of Artist is a calling, and a journey of personal growth.
 Who doesn’t want to do what they love, learn all the time, contribute the best they have to offer to the world, and earn a living as well?
 Creativity is not only what we love to do; it is a deeply-rooted habit, a compulsion and an addiction of the very best kind.
 Art is connected intimately with our lives so we continue to make “stuff” no matter what, and preferably, the artists’ judgment of its’ value will be trusted.
 In my revised Price List I’ve made a good effort to be fair to the buyer while at the same time remaining true to myself.

-Post script, 2013: Well, such is life — due to the economy, and a taste of humble pie, I have since lowered the price of Dancing With Trees 03 to $2,200.
-It’s still substantial enough to pay for my time and material costs, but is more intune with the reality of art sales expectations these days.
+Post script, 2016: Well, such is life — due to the economy, and a taste of humble pie, I have since lowered the price of Dancing With Trees 03 to $1,100.
+It’s still substantial enough to pay for my time and material costs, and perhaps more in tune with the reality of art sales expectations these days.

-Grackles 11 x 10 inches dry pastel and graphite on paper, tidied up with some digital work
+Grackles, 11 x 10 inches dry pastel and graphite on paper

-March 13th, 2009 Blog post: Kookaburrahs, work in progress.
-This painting could have been left at phase 3, but the decision to give the birds more definition and sense of realism created a whole new set of problems.
-For example, the composition which was unbalanced from the start, is now exaggerated and more noticable, so a third element needs to be added in the upper left corner..not necessarily another object but color or shape that would shift the weight and attention away from the lower left areas.
+Kookaburras, work progress.
+March 13th, 2009 blog post: This painting could have been left at phase 3, but the decision to give the birds more definition and sense of realism created a whole new set of problems.
+For example, the composition which was unbalanced from the start, is now exaggerated and more noticeable, so a third element needs to be added in the upper left corner..not necessarily another object but color or shape that would shift the weight and attention away from the lower left areas.

 Neighborhood Heron, 11 x 11 x 3 inches acrylics on canvas started with a base coat of very watered down pthalos green (translucent) mixed with cerulean blue (opaque).
 Spraying rubbing alcohol over a damp painted water-based surface then allowing it to dry without moving it will create starry, spotty textures.
 Salt shaken over wet paint allowed to dry, then wiped off with a dry cloth will produce similar effects.